-The most productive oilseed crop in the world is the Guinean palm (Elæis guineensis).
-Per year, he produces at least 3 500 liters of palm oil per hectare and, another advantage, he fixes several tons of CO2 per year per hectare for 25 years.
+The most productive oilseed in the world is the Guinean palm (Elæis guineensis).
+Per year, it produces at least 3 liters of palm oil per hectare and, another advantage, it fixes several tonnes of CO500 per year per hectare for 2 years.
 It obviously grows in hot countries and requires water to produce well.
-If we use it as a reference a bit theoretical, to fix the ideas: to replace a quarter of the 3,5 billion tons of oil that man currently consumes per year, 3 millions of Km2 would have to be cultivated, about 5,5 times the surface of France.
+If we use it as a somewhat theoretical reference, to fix our ideas: to replace a quarter of the 25 billion tonnes of oil that man currently consumes per year, 3 millions of Km2 would have to be cultivated, about 5,5 times the surface of France.

-In Europe, rapeseed or sunflower give about 8 900 liters per year per hectare and the arrival of our twelve new European partners will considerably change the deal in the field because some have large areas of agriculture and they will have to see again their practices in the light of the forthcoming Common Agricultural Policy.
-These changes, combined with an energy policy emphasizing pure vegetable oil, will enable the cultivation of hundreds of thousands of hectares of oilseeds.
+In Europe, rapeseed or sunflower give around 8 to 900 liters per year per hectare and the arrival of our twelve new European partners will considerably change the situation in this matter because some have large agricultural areas and they will have to review their practices in the light of the future Common Agricultural Policy.
+These changes, combined with an energy policy giving pride of place to pure vegetable oil, will allow the cultivation of hundreds of thousands of hectares of oilseeds.

-In poor countries, already such areas - even millions of hectares - are either left fallow for lack of markets for a particular crop, or are ravaged by deforestation or burning, and are destined abandonment because of the disappearance of the humus necessary for the cultivation.
+In poor countries, already such areas - or even hectares counting in the millions - are either left fallow for lack of markets for this or that crop, or devastated by deforestation or by burning and dedicated to 'abandonment because of the disappearance of the humus necessary for cultivation.

-All these lands could be used for the cultivation of certain productive oleaginous crops such as jatropha which will also have the advantage of (re) forming a humus and thus enhancing these soils abandoned or in the process of being (The scientific name of the jatropha is jatropha curcas L. - 650 to 800 liters per hectare ).
+All of these lands could be used for the cultivation of certain well-producing oilseeds such as pourghère, which will also have the advantage of (re) constituting humus and thus enhancing these abandoned or in the process of being soils (The scientific name of the catch is jatropha curcas L. - 650 to 800 liters per hectare ).

-Here as there, all this oil produced there will be the subject of a trade: either locally, the village or the city produces its own energy (in both senses of the term), either nationally or internationally, the peasants organized into a cooperative supplying a vast energy oil market that operates, either vehicles or thermal power plants here and there.
-Do not forget that this die can run on oil from one end to the other with the result that there is very little release of greenhouse gases during operation.
+Here as there, all this oil produced there will be traded: either locally, the village or the city produces its own energy (in both senses of the term), or nationally or internationally, the peasants organized as a cooperative supplying a vast market for energy oil which operates either vehicles or thermal power plants here and there.
+Let us not forget that this sector can operate with oil from one end to the other with, as a consequence: very little release of greenhouse gases during operation.

 3 conditions sine qua non

-These ideas seem attractive from the start, but they are only three cumulative and imperative conditions.
-Only one of these conditions is not fulfilled and change is not possible.
+These ideas seem immediately attractive, but they are only so on three cumulative and imperative conditions.
+Only one of these conditions is not met and change is not possible.

 Condition 1: a technical, financial and political condition :

-At first glance, this file seems to bear interests opposed to those of the tankers, but in fact it is not for two reasons: the first is that, sooner or later, they will be forced to wrenching reconversion and the industry pure vegetable oil is the way, from far away, the least different and the least traumatic for them to pass the obstacle.
-Vegetable oil is the product that looks the most like oil.
-The second is that the business of selling oil is the closest to a profession that does not exist at the global level: selling energy vegetable oil.
-(Since the industry does not exist, we can not talk about prices today: there is no demand, so there is no supply, so there is no The oils marketed today are not purely energetic, so they present specifications - therefore production and marketing costs - that are not those of future energy oils).
+At first glance, this dossier seems to carry interests opposed to those of the oil tankers, but in fact it is nothing for two reasons: the first is that, sooner or later, they will be forced to heartbreaking conversions and the sector pure vegetable oil is by far the least different and least traumatic way for them to get over the obstacle.
+Vegetable oil is the product that most closely resembles petroleum.
+The second is that the profession of selling oil is closest to a profession that does not yet exist on a global scale: selling energetic vegetable oil.
+(Because the sector does not exist, we cannot speak of prices today: there is no demand, therefore there is no supply, therefore there is no The oils sold today are not purely energy, so they have specifications - therefore production and marketing costs - which are not those of future energy oils).

-Tankers have the equipment and know-how and put them in the circuit is the best way to get their cooperation instead of their opposition.
-We can also make the same remark for the oilers.
+Oil tankers have the equipment and the know-how and putting them on the circuit is the best way to get their cooperation instead of their opposition.
+We can also make the same remark for oilers.

-If we want the system to work, we need a follow-up in the same quality as we know it for oil or for food or industrial oil.
-Only these professionals are able to work the issue to success in a timely manner.
+If you want the system to work, you need quality monitoring identical to that known for petroleum or for cooking or industrial oil.
+Only these professionals are able to work the question until success in acceptable time.

-It may be appropriate to ask them to think, with engine manufacturers, a product consisting of a mixture of different unmodified oils with energy potential and fluidity followed that would be comparable around the world.
+Perhaps they should be asked to think, with the engine manufacturers, of a product composed of a mixture of different unmodified oils with sustained energy potential and fluidity that would be comparable all over the world.

-Similar to today's oil, we could optimize products for different types of uses: a - road vehicles and small boats or ships, b - trains and medium boats or ships, aircraft with diesel engines, c - large ships and diesel power stations, thermal power plants and, finally, d - jet aircraft.
-That may be the future of oil ...
+A bit like with oil today, we could optimize products for different types of uses: a - road vehicles and small boats or ships, b - trains and medium boats or ships, airplanes with diesel piston engines, c - large ships and diesel power plants, thermal power plants and, finally, jet planes.
+This may be the future of oil…

-For this system to be put in place, it also imperatively requires the collaboration of politicians because they have the legitimacy to impose international solutions.
-It is up to them to fix the local taxation that will determine the consumer price.
+For this system to be put in place, it also imperatively requires the collaboration of political leaders because they have the legitimacy to impose international solutions.
+It is up to them to fix the local taxation which will determine the consumer price.

 This system finally requires the collaboration of the financiers because they have the means to finance the necessary investments.

-The second and third following conditions must be the subject of a mandatory legal obligation for the validity of each supply contract and must be recorded in a written specification that must accompany the delivery.
+The second and third conditions below must be subject to a mandatory legal obligation for the validity of each supply contract and must be recorded in a written specification which must accompany the delivery.

-If the specifications are not duly respected, the delivery must not take place.
-If one does not follow such a stringent legal procedure, the ideas contained in this note should not be implemented (This particular point is in line with the spirit of the aforementioned 2003 / 30 / EC Directive.
-See, for example: Article 4 point 2 Point d).
+If the specifications are not duly respected, delivery must not take place.
+If one does not follow such a restrictive legal procedure, the ideas contained in this note should not be implemented (This particular point is moreover in keeping with the spirit of the abovementioned Directive 2003/30 / EC.
+See for example: Art.
+4 point 2 Point d).

 Condition 2: an agricultural condition.

-If this condition is not fulfilled, not only is change not possible, but it is not even desirable because the remedy would be worse than the disease.
-It is the same thing if we practice deforestation to plant oilseeds.
-It is better to continue with fossil fuels, the destruction will also be inevitable, but a little slower ...
+If this condition is not met, not only is change not possible, but it is not even desirable because the remedy would be worse than the disease.
+It's the same thing if you practice deforestation to plant oilseeds.
+It is better to continue with fossil fuels, destruction will also be inevitable, but a little slower ...

-For the reason given above that the use of chemicals in agriculture generates enormous amounts of greenhouse gases, it is absolutely imperative that the farming methods used for oilseed production make use of an agricultural concept. sustainable (that is, conserves resources and avoids chemicals).
-Or, at least, reasoned agriculture (we use chemicals, but only when necessary and only the amount needed), otherwise the remedy will be worse than the disease.
+For the aforementioned reason that the use of chemicals in agriculture generates huge quantities of greenhouse gases, it is absolutely imperative that the farming methods used for the production of oilseeds use an agricultural concept. sustainable (i.e. which conserves resources and avoids chemicals).
+Or, at the very least, reasoned agriculture (chemicals are used, but only when necessary and only the quantity required), otherwise the remedy will be worse than the disease.

 One could also mention the "integrated" agriculture which is a concept where the approach of exploitation is global.
 It takes into account the interactions between the different species cultivated close to each other to minimize the use of chemical inputs and to increase the beneficial effect of the complementarity of the natural processes between them .

-A resource seems very promising and is currently being studied in several American universities, it is microalgae oleaginous (diatom).
-They would contain large amounts of oil, have the potential to harvest at a very fast pace and would require little surface for a high yield .
+A resource seems very promising and is currently the subject of studies in several American universities, it is micro-oleaginous algae (diatoms).
+They would contain large quantities of oil, would have a possibility of harvesting at a very rapid rate and would require little surface for a large yield .